-There is currently no known way to prevent or treat Alzheimer’s disease.
+There is currently no known way to prevent or cure Alzheimer’s disease.

 New drugs are being trialed all the time.
 However, even though some of these are in the clinical trial stage, their efficacy has still to be validated and they require proof that they do not have destructive side effects before they can be released for public use.
 This can take years unless the treatment is of a type that is already in use in other medical areas and its safety already established.

-We urgently need to develop an effective treatment to minimise the enormous impact Alzheimer’s disease will have on the nation’s health, quality of life and economy in the coming years.
+We urgently need to develop effective treatments to minimise the enormous impact Alzheimer’s disease will have on the nation’s health, quality of life and economy in the coming years.

 There is currently no known way to prevent Alzheimer’s disease.
 However, through our research we are gaining an increasing understanding of physiological and genetic influences as well as lifestyle factors associated with its onset.